 Fonterra's score of 55 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Fonterra Co-operative Group Limited reported total greenhouse gas emissions of approximately 25,823,000,000 kg CO2e.
 This includes 1,347,000,000 kg CO2e from Scope 1 emissions, 500,000,000 kg CO2e from Scope 2 emissions, and 23,976,000,000 kg CO2e from Scope 3 emissions.
-Fonterra has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 30% by FY2030, using FY2018 as the baseline.
-Additionally, the company has committed that 70% of its suppliers, based on emissions from purchased goods and services, will have science-based targets by 2024.
-Furthermore, Fonterra aims for a more significant reduction of 50.4% in absolute Scope 1 and 2 emissions by FY2030, with a focus on energy and industrial processes.
+Fonterra has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 30% by FY2030, using FY2018 as the base year.
+Additionally, the company plans to achieve a 50.4% reduction in these emissions by FY2030 under specific energy and industrial targets.
+Furthermore, Fonterra is committed to ensuring that 70% of its suppliers by emissions will have science-based targets by 2024, and 78.2% by FY2028.
 The company also targets a 30% reduction in Scope 1 and 3 emissions from dairy per tonne of fat-and-protein-corrected milk by FY2030.
-Notably, Fonterra has pledged to achieve no deforestation across its primary deforestation-linked commodities by 31st December 2025.
-These commitments reflect Fonterra's dedication to sustainability and its role in addressing climate change within the food and beverage processing sector.
+Notably, Fonterra has pledged to eliminate deforestation across its primary deforestation-linked commodities by December 31, 2025.
+These initiatives reflect Fonterra's commitment to sustainability and its role in addressing climate change within the food and beverage processing sector in New Zealand and globally.

 Access structured emissions data, company-specific emission factors, and source documents